 Creatio ex Dachshund: Defilers of burrows, scourges of the underworld, are Dachshunds not magnificent?
 Yet it comes as a surprise that the purpose of creation is them, not us.
 When you meet a wandering sage and his wiener dog, worse news follows.
 Apparently Schrödinger did not have a cat.
 This story was the quantum fluctuation that expanded to Schrodinger’s Dachshund: A Novel of Espionage, Astounding Science, and Wiener Dogs.

 To the Heavens Through Sloth: Why does a man climb a mountain?
 To taste the distilled essence of life, to glimpse the clandestine maneuvers of his soul, and to learn the illusory nature of personal identity from a prehistoric ground sloth.
 Inspired by a disastrous attempt on Denali.
-As therapy for post-traumatic mountaineering disorder, this evolved into Mount Silenus: A Vertical Odyssey of Extraordinary Peril.
+This story began as therapy for Post-Traumatic Mountaineering Disorder and evolved into Mount Silenus: A Vertical Odyssey of Extraordinary Peril.

 Man, Burning: Letting your girlfriend drag you to Burning Man, what were you thinking?
 Her brainless ideas — foolish in theory, disastrous in practice, subjected to the analytic rigor of a child at Chuck E. Cheese’s — why don’t you act as the brake of sanity?
 This is worse than meeting her parents.
 (Inspired by events that would have made Sophocles groan.)